chris3127/HowDoYouFeelTerminalApp/README.md

 - Writing the tests today, added integrating emojis into future feature updates on Trello to improve UX.
 The tests are to check the output of specific functions in the application that are not dependant on user input.
 A nested loop was identified and fixed inside the funciton add_quote by breaking the loop to return to the second menu.
 From a UX POV, I moved a print statement to inside the second_menu loop, giving input prompts to remind the user of the available inputs.

 - Scripts have been changed to executables and a shell script written that will automatically compile the python script into a binary distribution.
 Help file has been written to give steps for the available ways of interacting with the script and/or executable.
-A shell scrpipt has also been written to automate the running of the python script test_HDYF.py.
+A shell scrpipt has also been written to automate the running of the python script `test_HDYF.py`.
 Instructions are under the heading, testing.

 # Help
 ## How to install
+To install this application, you will need pyinstaller installed.

 ### Run executable
-- Open the binary distribution executable in the /scr/dist folder.
+- Open the binary distribution executable in the `/scr/dist` folder.
 - This executable is a binary with all the dependencies incorporated.
-- Run the executable with the command ./hdyf
+- Run the executable with the command `./hdyf`

 ### Build executable using script
-- Ensure you have the identified dependencies imported
-- Run executable build.sh using command ./build.sh
+- Run executable build.sh using command `./build.sh`
-- This will create a binary distribution of the HDYF application in the /src/dist folder.
+- This will create a binary distribution of the HDYF application in the `/src/dist` folder.
-- Run the executable with the command ./hdyf
+- Run the executable with the command `./hdyf`

 ### Compile the script yourself
-- Ensure you have the identified dependencies imported
 - Execute the command
-    pyinstaller hdyf.py --clean -F
+    ```pyinstaller hdyf.py --clean -F```
 - The hdyf python script will be compiled to a dist folder.
-- Navigate to the dist folder and run the command ./hydf
+- Navigate to the dist folder and run the command `./hydf`

 ### Edit the script
-- Navigate to the /src folder
+- Navigate to the `/src` folder
-- Run the command code hdyf.py
+- Run the command code `hdyf.py`
-- Ensure you have the identified dependencies imported

 Alternatively
 - Open your preferred IDE
-- Open the file hdyf.py
+- Open the file `hdyf.py`
-- Ensure you have the identified dependencies imported
+If you want to test the script for pep8 alignment, you will need pylint installed.

 ## Dependencies

-json,
-random,
-argparse,
-pylint,
-pytest,
+- pylint
+- pytest
-pyinstaller
+- pyinstaller

 ## System requirements

 This application will run on any system with a command line.
 There are no performance requirements for this application.

 # Testing procedure
-Test script test_HDYF.py tests the fuctions check_input, file_to_string and file_to_dict.
-To run the test, run the command "python3 test_HDYF.py" in the terminal or run the script test.sh using the command ./test.sh
+Test script `test_HDYF.py` tests the fuctions check_input, file_to_string and file_to_dict.
+To run the test, run the command `python3 test_HDYF.py` in the terminal or run the script `test.sh` using the command `./test.sh`.
+You will require pytest to be installed prior to testing.
 An outline of the tests are:
 - check_input takes an uppercase string and an integer, running them though the check_input fuction which should return the string in lowercase and return None for the integer.
 This is used to make the input in the second menu non-case sensitive and catch integer inputs.
 - file_to_string creates a temporary txt file and writes a string to the file.
 It then runs the file through the function file_to_string and checks if the output is equal to the initial string that was written to the file.
 At the end of the test, it deletes the temporary file.
--file_to_dict creates a temporary json file and writes a dictionary to the file.
+- file_to_dict creates a temporary json file and writes a dictionary to the file.
 It then runs the file through the funtion file_to_dict and checks if the output is equal to the initial dictionary that was written to the file.
 At the end of the test, it deletes the temporary file.